digitribesthlm/contenthub/n8n_workflow_documentation.md

 }
 ```

 **Important:** The `BriefID` field should be stored in MongoDB as a separate field from the MongoDB `_id`.
-This allows you to have a custom identifier that is independent of MongoDB's internal ID system.
+This allows you to have a custom identifier that is independent of MongoDB’s internal ID system.

 **Workflow Steps:**